Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology

-\begin{rk} In seeking more examples of polytopes fitting into our framework, one might be tempted to consider fiber polytopes (introduced in \cite{BS}).
-After all, the permutahedron and associahedron are both fiber polytopes and more specifically are monotone path polytopes, and both do fit into our framework.
+\begin{rk} In seeking more examples of polytopes fitting into our framework, one might be tempted to consider fiber polytopes (introduced in \cite{BS}); after all, the permutahedron and associahedron are both fiber polytopes and more specifically are monotone path polytopes, and both the permutahedron and associahedron do fit into our framework.
 However, every polytope $P$ may be realized as a monotone path polytope as follows.
 Take the join of $P$ with a point $p$.
 Project the resulting polytope $P'$ to the real line by a linear map $\pi $ in such a way that the fiber $\pi^{-1}(t)$ over each point $t$ on the real line is either empty, the single point $p$, or has the combinatorial type of $P$.
 One may check that the fiber polytope resulting from the map $\pi : P'\rightarrow \reals $ has the combinatorial type of $P$.
 Thus, monotone path polytopes are too general a class of polytopes to hope for our results to apply to all of them.

-Another natural seeming class of polytopes to try, the generalized permutahedra (see \cite{Post}), also will not always satisfy all of our hypotheses.
-One sees this by noting that generalized permutahedra sometimes have triangular faces, which forces the Hasse diagram property to fail for all choices of cost vector. \end{rk}
+Focusing on generalized permutahedra (see \cite{Post}) still gives a class that will not always satisfy all of our hypotheses.
+To see this, note that generalized permutahedra sometimes have triangular faces, forcing the Hasse diagram property to fail for all choices of cost vector. \end{rk}